Meet the Art Therapists

 Mercy Clinic:

-Natasha Westrich Hanson, MA, ATR-BC
+Natasha Westrich Hanson, MA, ATR-BC®

-Natasha is a graduate of Rhodes College in Memphis with a double major in both Psychology and Art History and holds a Masters of Arts in Art Therapy from SIUE.
+Natasha is a graduate of Rhodes College in Memphis with a double major in both Psychology and Art History and holds a Master of Arts in Art Therapy from SIUE.
 She became interested in helping oncology patients after her dad was diagnosed with cancer.
-During Natasha’s time in graduate school art therapy was still quite limited in hospitals, but thanks to one of her professors Natasha was able to create an internship at Barnes Hospital where she worked with adult bone marrow transplant patients.
+During Natasha’s time in graduate school, art therapy was still quite limited in hospitals, but thanks to one of her professors, Natasha was able to create an internship at Barnes Hospital, where she worked with adult bone marrow transplant patients.
 She was so moved by their journey with cancer and their feelings of isolation that she encouraged each patient to create a quilt square, which was later pieced together as one unified quilt.
 It continues to hang at Barnes to this day.
-From that point on Natasha knew she definitely wanted to work as an art therapist with cancer patients.
+From that point on, Natasha knew she definitely wanted to work as an art therapist with cancer patients.
 Natasha created the Art therapy program for FOKWC in 1998, started Art from the Heart in 2010, and has been co-leading the Adolescent Young Adult monthly support group since 2017.
 She feels blessed to be able to help cancer patients through their journey, knowing that art therapy is a powerful means of expression, connection, and healing.

 “I have loved being able to walk along side each and every one of the families I have had the privilege to work with.
 Art therapy provides an outlet for our patients and our families to share their stories and journeys with cancer in a deeply impactful and powerful way.
 When I introduce myself as a FOKWC Art Therapist at Mercy, faces light up, because they know what FOKWC means.
 It means they have an entire community around them who are seeking to support them in the most beautiful and meaningful way.”

-When not at work you can find Natasha playing with Jabula (a women’s drumming circle), gardening, spending time with her family and cats, and Tango dancing.
+When not at work, you can find Natasha playing with Jabula (a women’s drumming circle), gardening, spending time with her family and cats, and Tango dancing.

 St. Louis Children's Hospital:

-Daphne Dierkes, LPC ATR
+Daphne Dierkes, LPC, ATR

 Daphne Dierkes is the Hematology & Oncology Art Therapist at Siteman Kids at St. Louis Children’s Hospital through the generous partnership with Friends of Kids with Cancer.
 Daphne graduated with her psychology and fine arts Bachelor's degrees in 2014 from Upper Iowa University, and then her Master's in Art Therapy Counseling from Southern Illinois University Edwardsville in 2017.
 Starting as an intern at SLCH, Daphne knew this was a truly special place to work and sought out SLCH post-graduation.
 Daphne has worked at SLCH since 2018, supporting creative opportunities for positive coping and expression of thoughts/feelings/experiences.